YovkochevPakhlavon/SolarPhysics/README.md

 **Files:**
 - `mostbasic.py` — Load and plot a FITS file using Matplotlib.
 - `webaccess.py` — Demonstrates how to download CALLISTO data directly from the web and visualize it.
 Uses `urllib` or similar to fetch and display data.
+- `fit_preprocess_from_url.py` -Download a FITS file from a given URL and perform different background subtraction methods on the spectrogram data.
+Saves each processed spectrogram as PNG images.

 ---